Vet-Approved Homemade Dog Food

 Vet-approved homemade dog food Recipes for Small Dogs

 Small dog breeds look very cute.
 And they are always active and happy all the time.
-To keep them happy throughout their life, giving them a proper balanced diet is our first priority.
+Our priority is to keep them comfortable throughout their life, giving them a proper balanced diet.

 2 cups cooked salmon